-The Matchday 6 World Cup 2026 qualifier between Hungary and Portugal will take place on September 9 at the Puskás Arena in Budapest.
+The Matchday 6 World Cup 2026 Qualifier between Hungary and Portugal will take place on September 9 at the Puskas Arena in Budapest.
 Hungary vs. Portugal: prediction and betting odds, statistics.

 Hungary